 When judging the size of your bettas, the male betta is larger than the females.
 Therefore, consider a female betta to be a more compatible tank mate for your bettas.

-Can bettas live with shrimp?
+Can bettas live with shrimps?

 Yes, bettas live with shrimp in a freshwater aquarium tank.
 However, it’s no news that betta fish will mostly prey on your shrimp.
 That’s because the size of most shrimp is smaller than the betta fish.
 In most cases, betta fish considers your shrimp as their regular food since shrimp can easily fit in your bettas’ mouth.
 Therefore, it is recommended to add the biggest shrimp possible to your tank to avoid casualties.